 - 2019 Invited presenter and meditation workshop leader at the 16th Sakydhita International Conference for Buddhist Women, Australia.

 - Member of the International Network of Engaged Buddhists (INEB) Female Sangha Leadership Committee.
-During the summer of 2018, she incorporated her passion for meditation, photography and women’s spiritual leadership in a contemplative practice for the photo documentary film project “Heroines of the Himalayas” which premiered at the Parliament of the World’s Religions in Toronto, Canada November 2018.
+During the summer of 2018, she incorporated her passion for meditation, photography and women’s spiritual leadership in contemplative practice for the photo documentary film project “Heroines of the Himalayas” which premiered at the Parliament of the World’s Religions in Toronto, Canada November 2018.

 - Ladakhi Buddhist Nun’s Association (LBNA)

-- Non-Himalayan Buddhist Nun’s Association
+- Alliance of Non-Himalayan Buddhist Nuns

 - S’ngsor Nunnery Arunachal Pradesh